-The Y will not tolerate any form of discrimination, unlawful or sexual harassment by employees, members, or participants.
-It is the responsibility of everyone to prevent harassment to avoid creating an intimidating, hostile or offensive environment.
+The Y will not tolerate any form of discrimination, or unlawful or sexual harassment by employees, members, or participants.
+Everyone is responsible for preventing harassment and ending any intimidating, hostile or offensive environment.
 Harassment by any participant of the Y will result in further investigation by Human Resources.

-In accordance with the laws and regulations cited below, the Greater Burlington Y will not discriminate based on race, color, national origin, handicap, age, or sex in admission or access to, or treatment or employment in, its programs or activities.
+In accordance with the laws and regulations cited below, the Greater Burlington YMCA will not discriminate based on race, color, national origin, handicap, age, or sex in admission or access to, or treatment or employment in, its programs or activities.